Salman Khan: Blackbuck hunting and Arms Act violations cases

 On 17 February 2006, Khan was sentenced to one year in prison for hunting Chinkara, an endangered species.
 The sentence was stayed by a higher court on appeal.

 On 10 April 2006, Khan was handed a five-year jail term and remanded to Jodhpur jail until 13 April when he was granted bail.
 On 24 July 2012, Rajasthan High Court finalised charges against Khan and his other colleagues in the endangered blackbuck killing case, paving way for the start of the trial.
 On 9 July 2014, the Supreme Court issued a notice to Khan on Rajasthan government's plea challenging the High Court order suspending his conviction.
 Khan was acquitted in the blackbuck and chinkara poaching cases by the Rajasthan High Court on 24 July 2016.

 On 18 October 2016 the Rajasthan Government decided to approach the Supreme Court to challenge Khan's acquittal in two related cases.

 On 18 January 2017 Khan was acquitted by a Jodhpur court in an Arms Act case linked to the killing of a blackbuck in Rajasthan.
 Khan pleaded "not guilty" to charges of violating the law by keeping unlicensed weapons and using them.
 Acquitting the actor, the court said that the prosecution failed to submit enough evidence against him.

 On 5 April 2018, Jodhpur court convicted Khan in the blackbuck poaching case and sentenced him to five years imprisonment while acquitting Saif Ali Khan, Sonali Bendre, Neelam, and Tabu.

 Khan was released on bail on 7 April 2018, pending appeal.

+On 14 April 2024, two members of the Bishnoi Gang, who belong a religious sect that considers the blackbuck sacred, opened fire on Khan's apartment in Bandra, Mumbai before fleeing on a motorcycle.
+Khan, who was inside along with several relatives, was unharmed.
+The gunmen were later arrested in Gujarat.
+The gang had previously threatened Khan over the hunting incident.
+Police said that the attack was masterminded by Amnol Bishnoi, the younger brother of the gang's leader Lawrence Bishnoi.

 Remarks about 26/11 attacks

 In September 2010, Khan was reported to have claimed during an interview on a Pakistani channel that the 26/11 attacks got a lot of attention because the "elite" were targeted.
 During the interview the actor had said: "It was the elite that was targeted this time.
 Five star hotels and stuff.
 So they panicked.
 Then they got up and spoke about it.
 My question is "why not before?"
 Attacks have happened in trains and small towns too, but no one talked about it so much."
-Khan also said that Pakistan was not to be blamed for it, and that the Indian security forces had failed.
-Khan's comments had drawn strong reactions from Deputy Chief Minister of Maharashtra Chagan Bhujbal, Shiv Sena, BJP and other political parties.
+Khan also said that Pakistan was not to be blamed for it, and that the Indian security had failed.
+Khan's comments had drawn strong reactions from Deputy Chief Minister of Maharashtra Chhagan Bhujbal, Shiv Sena, BJP and other political parties.
 The comments were also condemned by Ujwal Nikam, Special Prosecutor in the 26/11 trial.
 Khan later apologised for his comments.